 4 Ways To Amplify Your Content Using Video Marketing

 Over the last 5 years, the rising popularity of videos for marketing can no longer be denied.
-According to a recent survey by Hubspot, businesses published 18 videos every month on average.
+According to a 2017 survey by Hubspot (now no longer available), businesses published 18 videos every month on average.
 This isn’t surprising.
 With more and more consumers looking for innovative ways of finding products and services, businesses also need to get strategic ways to connect with the audience.

 Videos are no doubt changing the business landscape.
 They can be an awesome tool to amplify your content so you can reach the right target audience and successfully deliver your message.